-The infraorbital nerve innervates the area of the lower eyelid, the side of the nose, the upper lip, upper incisor, canine, premolars, and root of the first molar.
-It only provides sensory innervation.
+The infraorbital nerve provides sensory innervation to the lower eyelid, the side of the nose, the upper lip, upper incisor, canine, premolars, and root of the first molar.
 An infraorbital nerve block is very useful for procedures that involve the skin between the lower eyelid and upper lip and for dental procedures on the ipsilateral maxillary teeth.

 The infraorbital nerve block is easily achieved by infiltrating an anesthetic medication in the area of the infraorbital nerve.
-This can be done by an extraoral and intraoral approach, with the latter being the more common of the two.
-The intraoral approach is achieved by injecting anesthetic medication into the mucosa opposite the upper second bicuspid approximately 0.5 cm from the buccal surface.
+This is done by an extraoral and intraoral approach, with the latter being the more common of the two.
+The intraoral approach is achieved by injecting anesthetic medication into the buccal mucosa opposite the upper second bicuspid tooth 0.5 cm from the buccal surface.
 The extraoral approach involves injecting medication into the tissues around the infraorbital foramen.

-The infraorbital nerve is a branch of the maxillary nerve which is the second division of the trigeminal nerve.
-The maxillary nerve exits the infraorbital foramen where it terminates as the infraorbital nerve.
-The infraorbital nerve is a pure sensory nerve and innervates the lower eyelid, lateral aspect of the nose, upper lip, upper incisor, canine, premolars, and mesiobuccal root of the first molar on the ipsilateral side of the face.
-The infraorbital block anesthetizes the anterior and middle maxillary alveolar nerves, inferior palpebral, lateral nasal, and superior labial.
-This also includes the maxillary incisors, canines, and pre-molars as well as their vestibular osseous support and the soft tissues which cover them.
+The infraorbital nerve is a branch of the maxillary nerve, which is the second division of the trigeminal nerve.
+The maxillary nerve exits the infraorbital foramen, where it terminates as the infraorbital nerve.
+The infraorbital nerve provides sensory innervation to the lower eyelid, lateral aspect of the nose, upper lip, upper incisor, canine, premolars, and mesiobuccal root of the first molar on the ipsilateral side of the face.
+The infraorbital nerve block anesthetizes the anterior and middle maxillary alveolar nerves, inferior palpebral, lateral nasal, and superior labial.
+This also includes the maxillary incisors, canines, and premolars, as well as their vestibular osseous support and the soft tissues which cover them.
 Finally, it includes the mesiovestibular root of the maxillary first molar, part of the maxillary sinus and nose.

-Nerve blocks are useful when a repair of a large area is needed in an area innervated by one nerve.
-They are also useful when local infiltration may not be possible or could result in tissue damage or distortion.
+Nerve blocks are useful when a wound repair is required over a large area that is innervated by one nerve.
+They are also useful when local infiltration of the wound may not be possible or could result in tissue damage or distortion.
 Other indications include wound closure, dental procedures, pain relief, debridement, and contraindication to general anesthesia.

-Contraindications include overlying infection at the site of injection, patient refusal, allergy to anesthetic agents, anatomical landmark distortion, and wounds that involve areas innervated by several different nerves.
+Contraindications include overlying infection at the site of injection, patient refusal, allergy to anesthetic agents, anatomical landmark distortion, and wounds that involve areas innervated by multiple nerves.

-Several different anesthetics agents can be used for a nerve block.
+Several anesthetic agents can be used for a nerve block.
 Amino amides and amino esters differ by the chemical structure of an intermediate chain between aromatic and hydrophilic segments.
-Amines are metabolized in the liver and undergo hydrolysis which produces para-aminobenzoic acid (PABA) which makes amines more likely to produce an allergic reaction than an amino ester.
-Esters are metabolized by pseudocholinesterases in the plasma.
-The easiest way to remember which drugs belong to each group is that amino acids generally have two “I”s in the spelling.
+Amines are metabolized in the liver and undergo hydrolysis, which produces para-aminobenzoic acid (PABA) that makes amines more likely to produce an allergic reaction than an amino ester.
+Pseudocholinesterases metabolize esters in the plasma.
+The easiest way to remember which drugs belong to each group is by recalling that amino acids generally have two “I”s in the spelling.
 Common amines include lidocaine and bupivacaine.
 Common esters include tetracaine, benzocaine, procaine, and cocaine.

 The two most common anesthetic agents for infraorbital nerve block are lidocaine and bupivacaine.
-Lidocaine is faster in onset than bupivacaine, but it has a shorter duration than bupivacaine.
-Lidocaine starts to take effect in about 2 to 3 minutes after infiltration, whereas bupivacaine can take 10 to 20 minutes to take effect.
+Lidocaine is faster in onset and has a shorter duration than bupivacaine.
+Lidocaine starts to take effect 2 to 3 minutes after infiltration, whereas bupivacaine can take 10 to 20 minutes to take effect.
 Typically, only 1 to 3 mL of the agent is needed, so toxicity is rare.
-The total dose of 1% lidocaine with epinephrine should not exceed 7 mg/kg (0.7mL/kg) and 4mg/kg without epinephrine.
+The total dose of 1% lidocaine with epinephrine should not exceed 7 mg/kg (0.7 mL/kg) and 4 mg/kg without epinephrine.

-Equipment includes a 27-gauge needle, blunt fill needle, gauze, 5 to 10 mL syringe, a syringe (Luer-lock if available for easier control and administration), chosen anesthetic agent, and sterile and non-sterile gloves.
+Equipment required includes a 27-gauge needle, blunt fill needle, gauze, 5 to 10 mL syringe, a syringe (Luer-lock if available for easier control and administration), anesthetic agent, and sterile and non-sterile gloves.